evansbenj/Project-Ideas-for-Caroline/Project_9_rat_balls.md

 We have two large datasets already in hand including (1) low coverage complete genome sequences for three rodent species that have differing testes:body mass ratios and (2) RADseq polymorphism data for these same species and also a fourth species from multiple individuals.
 We have already mapped the RADseq data to the complete genomes of a mouse and rat but failed to identify sufficient X linked markers to adequately test our hypotheses.
 As a possible remidy, we hope to assemble low coverage genome sequences by mapping our shotgun sequence reads to the mouse and rat genomes to generate more X-linked regions from our focal species and then map our RADseq data to these regions.

 # Anticipated impact
+I anticipate this study will be high impact as it will be the first of its kind to test this hypothesis in rodents.
+We are aware of an analogous study in birds that examines species with sexually dimorphic and non-sexually dimorphic plumage.

 # Key collaborators and co-authors
+This study was originally conceptialized by Jake Esselstyn and me.
+Jake is a former postdoc in the lab and now an Assistant Professor at Louisiana State University.
+Jake and I have co-funded the sequencing and RADseq effort and Jake is a major collaborator on the project.